 When TUPE applies it will afford you a significant amount of protection where you’re transferring to a new employer, both in terms of job security and the terms and conditions under which you will be required to work.
 However, failing to understand your TUPE-related rights, and acting upon a misconceived basis, could have serious consequences.
 In particular, if you tender your resignation or refuse to work for your new employer without good reason, or without first and formally raising objections, you would not normally be able to claim unfair dismissal or redundancy pay.

 By seeking expert advice as soon as possible, this can help you to preserve your TUPE rights and explore all possible options if either your old or new employer gets it wrong.

 DavidsonMorris’ employment lawyers are here to help employees concerned about the implications of TUPE on their employment rights and status.

+Where your employer is looking to make changes to your employment contract or terms, take advice as soon as you can.
 Whether you are facing a potential pay reduction, redundancy situation or any change affecting your working conditions and contractual entitlements relating to a TUPE transfer, we can help.

+We can scrutinise your employer’s reasons and justification for taking action and can identify issues or areas for challenge.
 We can help protect and uphold your rights during and after the transfer to ensure your current terms and conditions of employment are maintained and you are not treated any less favourably as a result of the transfer.

 Timing will be critical.
 Whether you want to object to the transfer, negotiate new terms or negotiate an exit on terms favourable to you, we will provide guidance on next steps.